Dr. Christina Papadaki

 Dr. Ronaldo Pereira

 Ronaldo Gurgel Pereira studied History at the Federal University of Rio de Janeiro, and made his Scientific Initiation debating the Athenian Empire through the work of Herodotus and his book on Egypt.
 At the same university he received his MA in Comparative History, studying the matter of cultural identity vs. discourses of identity in Hellenistic Egypt.
 In 2010 he received his PhD in Egyptology from the University of Basel (Switzerland), where he presented the thesis entitled “The Hermetic Logos: Reading the Corpus Hermeticum as a Reflection of Graeco-Egyptian Mentality” (Dir.
 Prof. Susanne Bickel).
 That was a research on Graeco-Roman reception of Late Egyptian religion.
 Since 2011 he works as a post-doctoral fellow at the CHAM/FCSH - New University of Lisbon, where he also teaches Middle Egyptian and Hieratic classes to graduate and post-graduating students.
 In 2012 he started a project concerning art and epigraphy of Late Period Egyptian collections from Portuguese and Spanish museums.
 Since then he started to gather more interest and information on Aegyptiaca in the Iberian Peninsula.
-In 2016 he started to be in contact with Prof. Panagiotis Kousoulis in order to prepare a new collaborative project on Aegyptiaca, focused on the southwest of the Peninsula.
-Now, as an Onassis fellow he is taking part of the Aegyptiaca Project (AeP): Ecumene and Economy in the Horizon of Religion – an international project of the University of the Aegean and the University of Bonn.
-His main interest lies on the Egyptian and egyptianising artifacts from archaic Greek sanctuaries and the cultural implications of Greek reception to Egyptian religion.
+In 2018, he participated as an Onassis fellow in the Aegyptiaca Project (AeP): Ecumene and Economy in the Horizon of Religion – an international project of the University of the Aegean and the University of Bonn (2018).
+His main interest lie in the relations between Egypt, Phoenicia and Greece, Egyptian and Egyptianizing artifacts from archaic Greek sanctuaries and the cultural implications of Greek reception to Egyptian religion.

 Dr. Ronaldo Pereira